CSI-Carlos-Xu/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between a git commit and a git push?

- - Answer:The difference between a git commit and a git push is
+ - Answer: A git commit is when you save the changes that you've currently done.
+However, a git push is when you transfer your commits from your local repository to a remote repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: A pull is when you download the entire content from a remote repository to your local repository.
+Otherwise, an upstream pull is when you only download the newest content (or modified content) in the remote repository to your local repository.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: I have doubts on how to do a pull and an upstream pull.

 Type down any class notes below this sentence: